linode/docs/docs/networking/diagnostics/ss/index.md

 TIME-WAIT&nbsp;&nbsp;0&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;0&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;109.74.193.253:smtp&nbsp;&nbsp;103.89.91.73:55668
 {{< /output >}}

+The `-t4` command option returns IPv4 TCP connections.

-## Filter Output by IP Address and Port Number
+### Filter Output by IP Address and Port Number

 The more you filter the output of `ss`, the more accurate and relevant information you will receive.
 There exist two `ss` options that allow you to include connections from certain IP addresses and port numbers.